P: 02 5110 9949

 F: 02 6169 3181

-Provides the following services:
+Provides the following assessment services:

-*Autism Assessments
+*Autism (ASD)

-*ADHD Assessments
+*ADHD

-*Cognitive (IQ) Assessments
+*Cognitive (IQ)

-*Griffiths III Developmental Assessment
+*Griffiths III Developmental assessment

-*Intellectual Developmental Disorder (IDD)
+*Intellectual developmental disorder (IDD)

 Our services are open to adults, adolescents and children alike, pending case-by-case client suitability.